Landau damping and survival threshold: Introduction

 \item For any $\delta>0$, there is a $c_\delta>0$ so that the strong Penrose stability condition holds

 \end{itemize}

 \end{theorem}

 Theorem \ref{theo-mainLandau} confirms the physical discussions given in the previous sections, see Section \ref{sec-threshold}.
 In particular, Langmuir's plasma oscillations survive Landau damping for all the wave numbers less than the survival threshold $\kappa_0$, while Landau's law of damping is present and explicitly computed at $\kappa_0$, see \eqref{Landau-intro}-\eqref{Landau-cpt-intro}.
 Beyond $\kappa_0$, the strong Penrose stability condition is ensured, and the free transport dynamics is a good approximation for the large time behavior of solutions to the linearized Vlasov-Poisson problem.
 In particular, we note that oscillations obey a Klein-Gordon's dispersion relation: namely $\tau_*(k) \sim \sqrt{1+|k|^2}$, see \eqref{intr0-KGtaustar}.
 In particular, oscillations follow the dispersion of a Schr\"odinger's type at the very low frequency as stated in \eqref{Langmuir0}.
+Finally, we stress that the smooth extension of $D(\lambda,k)$ at the survival threshold may not be analytic in $\lambda$, since $\mu(v)$ may not be analytic in $v$.

 Our next main result provides quantitative decay estimates on the electric field of the linearized Vlasov-Poisson system \eqref{linVP}.
 Precisely, we prove the following.